Nikolai Ilyin (Yehowist): Imprisonment (1859–1879)

-Dixon even attempted petitioning on behalf of the prisoner, but his plea was turned down upon examining Ilyin’s dossier by the Russian Ministry of Interior.
-Dixon expressed his appreciation and admiration of Il’in in the following words: “Yet men like Nicolas Ilyin are the salt of the earth; men who will go through fire and water for their thought; men who would live a true life in a dungeon rather than a false life in the richest mansions of the world.”
+Dixon even attempted petitioning on behalf of the prisoner, but his plea was turned down upon examining Ilyin’s dossier by the Russian Ministry of Interior, who replied to Dixon: “Yet men like Nicolas Ilyin are the salt of the earth; men who will go through fire and water for their thought; men who would live a true life in a dungeon rather than a false life in the richest mansions of the world!”

 In 1873 Ilyin was transferred to Spaso-Evfimiev Monastery in Suzdal, which was the second largest monastic prison in Russia, because his health was deteriorating quickly in the very cold and humid climate of Solovki.
 Ilyin spent a total of 20 years (1859–1879) in monastic confinement.
-In spite of the strict control, he used every opportunity to write and communicate with his followers and kept on writing when he could.
+In spite of the strict control, he used every opportunity to write and communicate with his followers and continued writing when he could.
 A major work written by Nikolai Ilyin in the monastery is called Luch sveta dlia rassveta (A Ray of Light for the Dawn).
 The book consists of nine parts and is devoted to a wide range of doctrinal and practical questions, from apocalyptic prophecies to the internal structure and code of conduct for the members of the Righteous Brotherhood.
-In fact, it was from about the time of his transfer from Suzdal’, that Ilyin began calling his fellow-believers Yehowists.
+In fact, it was from about the time of his transfer from Suzdal that Ilyin began calling his fellow-believers Yehowists.

-Towards the end of the 1870s the health of Ilyin got especially bad.
+Towards the end of the 1870s, Ilyin's health deteriorated.
 He suffered from severe headaches and nervous exhaustion.
-Once a nurse applied a leech so close to Ilyin’s eye, that the eye flew out.
-Under those circumstances Ilyin’s family and friends resumed petitioning on his behalf, and, finally, in July 1879 Ilyin was set free and ordered to settle in a village called Palangen in the predominantly Lutheran Kurland province (now Latvia) with the specific purpose to prevent Il’in from spreading his views among the Orthodox population.
+Once a nurse applied a leech so close to Ilyin’s eye that the eye flew out.
+Under those circumstances, Ilyin’s family and friends resumed petitioning on his behalf, and, finally, in July 1879, Ilyin was set free and ordered to settle in a village called Palangen in the predominantly Lutheran Kurland province (now Latvia) with the specific purpose to prevent Ilyin from spreading his views among the Orthodox population.
 A little later Ilyin got the permission to move to the town of Mitau (now Jelgava, Latvia) of the same province.